 Of crucial importance, over the years Alexander Curtis always found time to keep up his interests in science, archaeology and the anthropology of human origins.
 Learning Classical Greek, he found himself drawn back to the philosophical problems of his youth, whose answers, though formulated back then, he had never committed to writing or worked out in detail.
 Order at the Heart of Chaos: Life and Consciousness in an Exploding Universe presents these and a number of later ideas in the form of a stop-check of scientific materialism.
 Aimed at the general reader, interested in the big questions of life, it follows step by step – both scientifically and philosophically – the emergence of life and the beginnings of consciousness.
 The so-called “body/mind problem” is found to be of central importance, as any answer we give dictates how we see ourselves and our place and role in the world.
 In a way that is similar to Alain de Botton’s examining works of literature and asking whether they might have anything to tell us about how we should live our lives, Alexander Curtis is also concerned with seeing whether, in his stop-check survey, any guidelines for living can be discerned.

 Philosophically, although Alexander Curtis’ ultimate position is highly pragmatic and can be linked up to the tradition of American Pragmatism, its deeper roots are formed from his understanding of the work of Parmenides and Plato so that it would be more correct to speak of a tradition of “European Pragmatism”.
-Following Sir Karl Popper, Curtis sees these two philosophers as laying the foundations of what was to become the western scientific tradition and in both his The One of Parmenides and the I of Being and The Philosophy of Plato and the Triumph of the Renaissance, he continues the approach taken by Popper in examining these two philosophers.
-Although both were at the cutting edge of scientific developments in the Greek world, over the centuries, the academic tradition that has appropriated for itself the task of disseminating their work has become increasingly far removed from much of what the scientific endeavour is about.
-In the case of Parmenides, Curtis turns the traditional approach on its head and in an appendix, a new translation of Parmenides’ poem is supplied.
-Instead of being rendered as something that is pompous and cumbersome, in Alexander Curtis’ translation it is presented as fast moving, witty and sensual.
-Geometry lies at the heart of a major part of Plato’s philosophy, yet of his commentators, few have spent time with a ruler and compass in their hands.
+Following Sir Karl Popper, Curtis sees these two philosophers as laying the foundations of what was to become the western scientific tradition.
+Although both were at the cutting edge of scientific developments in the Greek world, over the ages, the academic tradition that has appropriated for itself the task of disseminating their work has become increasingly far removed from much of what the scientific endeavour is about.
+Equally, geometry lies at the heart of a major part of Plato’s philosophy, yet of his commentators, few have spent time with a ruler and compass in their hands.
 Similarly, discussions with the musician and composer, Martin Theodor Gut, on the music of the spheres in Plato and on the teachings of the Pythagorean’s have lead, not only to enhanced understanding but to the development of a series of musically illustrated lectures on Plato.
 The hands on, nuts and bolts approach brought to bear on the understanding of Plato’s metaphysics yields dividends and a number of highly important questions have been answered.

 After ten years of working as an art director and product designer and having realised a number of DVD film productions, Curtis returned to his roots as a sculptor in 2010.
 Investigating the contemporary art scene in Vienna he can only agree with the utterly damming conclusions drawn by Hanno Rauterberg in his And that’s Art? – A Quality Check.
 Unfortunately not available in English, the forces identified by Rauterberg that currently manipulate the art market and which constitute a major part of the problem, are the subject of Ben Lewis’ documentary film The Great Contemporary Art Bubble.
 By re-instating the viewer as an active agent in the appreciation of art, Rauterberg is able to offer something of a way out of the dilemma.
 Here the qualifications that must be made concerning this hope, reflect the spurious authority that has been so blithely handed over to the art world concerning what is and is not art and the reluctance that can be counted on when theorists and critics are called upon to renounce their roles as the self-appointed arbitrators of what, in their view, the viewer must and must not accept.
 Meanwhile the way that people with no actual artistic ability can bluster and bluff their way into becoming accepted as artists is masterfully skewered by Banksy in his film, Exit through the Gift Shop.